-To increase % of Extra top up Year 3 Lessons on 1 and 4 Rather than wait till £461 pupils who leave top of each year group having a Year 6 to give top up school able to swim half term of swimming lessons lessons, all Year 3 every year. children have been offered a whole extra The children - they get more half term of swimming swimming lessons earlier in the lessons, thus reducing school.
-They keep up rather the need to catch up, than catch up they keep up.
+To increase % of Extra top up Year 3 Lessons on 1 and 4 Rather than wait till £461 oupils who leave top of each year group having a Year 6 to give top up school able to swim half term of swimming lessons lessons, Year 3 children every year. have been offered a whole extra half term The children - they get more of swimming lessons, swimming lessons earlier in the thus reducing the need school.
+They keep up rather to catch up, they keep than catch up up. '

 To provide children Contribution to Year 4 and Year 2 and 4 Residential trips give £730

 with a wide range of 6 residential trips children confidence,

 opportunities ' increased independence

 beyond the regular The children - they get access and children are able to

 curriculum. to dance activities most of them use the secrets of

 would never usually take part success in real life

 in. situations.
 Children are

 Residential trips - children - given the opportunity to

 boosting confidence with a push themselves.

 weekend away.

 Adults volunteer to give up their

 weekend to ensure children

 have a great time and to reduce

 cost for families.

+,